spine-tools/AmBIENCe2ABM/README.md

 pip install -e .
 ```

+### Manually downloading the required AmBIENCe project data.

+Due to yet unclear licensing of the AmBIENCe project deliverables,
+the required input data files aren't included in this repository.
+However, they can be downloaded under `data_sources/ambience/`
+from the links provided in the References section below.

+**NOTE!
+These aren't necessary if you're only interested in using the provided Data Packages, but are necessary if you want to update the datapackage after some changes.**

 ### Downloading and reprojecting the required Hotmaps data.

 This package relies on heated gross floor area density GIS raster data